be9904/be9904/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a VR DTx project.
+- 🔭 I’m currently working on various VR projects.
 - 🌱 I’m currently learning OpenGL and Machine Learning.
 - 📫 How to reach me: be9904@gmail.com